alexmilowski/redis-modules-docker/README.md

 # Describing Configurations using YAML

-The base image (typically redis:latest) can be agumented by adding a number of modules.
-The most basic process is to describe just a set of modules to be added.
+The base image (typically `redis:latest`) can be agumented by adding a number of modules.
+The simplest usage is to describe a set of modules to be added.
-Internally, the program will generate the basic structure for running Redis with the specified modules.
+From that description, the program will generate necessary commands to build a Docker image that will run Redis with all the specified modules.

 # Describing Modules

 Modules can be described in a YAML file either as a single module or a sequence of modules.
-A module must of a '`kind`'' property with a value of '`Module`' and must also have a '`name`' and '`image`' property.
-For the module to be loaded, the '`command`' property must also be specified for any additional Redis server command options (e.g., a `--loadmodule` option).
+A module must of a `kind` property with a value of `Module` and must also have a `name` and `image` property.
+For the module to be loaded, the `command` property must also be specified for any additional Redis server command options (e.g., a `--loadmodule` option).

 For example, the RedisGraph module is described as: